 Lastly, you should use a mouse on a mouse pad alternative that you feel is easy to use and has a frictionless surface for the smooth movement of your mouse.
 Then you don’t have to be concerned about the damage.

-Anything with a smooth, solid surface can be used as a mouse pad substitute.
-All you have to do is use your mouse with great caution.
-It’s important to consider ease of usage, comfort, and responsiveness when it comes to using your mouse.
+Most surfaces will work well as a mouse pad alternative.
+Anything with a smooth, solid surface will do its work.
+For your personal purpose, it’s important to consider ease of usage, comfort, and responsiveness when it comes to using your mouse.

-The mousepads listed in this guide are suitable for use as a makeshift alternative.
-Even if you don’t use a normal mousepad, you can still use your mouse for a long time if you choose wisely.
+The mousepad ideas listed in this guide are suitable for use as a makeshift alternative.
+Even if you don’t use a normal mousepad on regular basis, you can still use your mouse for a long time if you choose wisely.